About Boomer's Legacy

 Boomer’s Legacy is named after Corporal Andrew “Boomer” Eykelenboom, a dedicated soldier and a Canadian Armed Forces medic killed by a suicide bomber on August 11, 2006.

 Andrew was committed to saving lives and helping the Afghan people realize freedom.
 His death was the catalyst to creating Boomer’s Legacy to help men and women in uniform make a positive difference in the lives of others.
-Andrew’s humanitarian spirit lives on through Boomer’s Legacy, committed to "Helping our Soldiers Help Others”.
+Andrew’s humanitarian spirit lives on through Boomer’s Legacy, committed to "Helping our Troops Help Others”.

 “As a member of the Canadian Armed Forces, Boomer’s Legacy can help you make a difference in the communities you serve.
 Every idea is an opportunity to have a positive impact on both the lives of others, and your own.
 Anybody in the military can be a ‘Boomer’…” ~ Maureen Eykelenboom, founder of Boomer’s Legacy.

 The goal of Boomer’s Legacy is to empower all deployed Canadian Armed Forces soldiers, sailors, aviators and airwomen by raising and providing charitable funds, thus helping them to help others.
 In this way, they are able to carry on Andrew’s strongly felt desire to provide much needed humanitarian assistance to people wherever and whenever Canadian Armed Forces members are.

 We fund humanitarian initiatives with the goal of building local capacity to provide a lasting impact.
 Projects vary from helping a family, a school, a hospital or an area, to providing opportunities for women and improving health care or education conditions.